-Janine teaches writing and literature at SUNY-ESF, a college where both students and faculty are passionate about environmental issues.
+Janine teaches writing and literature at the SUNY College of Environmental Science and Forestry (ESF), where both students and faculty are passionate about environmental issues.

-Baltimore Review • Baybury Review • Bitter Oleander • Blue Violin • California Quarterly • The Chariton Review • Comstock Review • Connecticut River Review • The Distillery • Ecologue • Fireweed • The Fourth River • Frontiers: A Journal of Women Studies • Harvest • Hawaii Pacific Review • Hawk & Handsaw: the Journal of Creative Sustainability • Hybrid Pedagogy • Interdisciplinary Studies in Literature and Environment • Kalliope • Louisville Review • Mad Poets Review • Madison Review • Main Street Rag Poetry Journal • Manzanita Quarterly Literary Review• Maryland Review • Midwifery Today • Minnesota Review • North American Review • Owen Wister Review • Peralta Press • Phoebe: Journal of feminist scholarship theory and aesthetics • Poetry International • Portland Review • Red Owl • River Oak Review • Roanoke Review • Seattle Review • Silk Creek Review • Slant: A Journal of Poetry • Soundings East • Terrain.org • 13th Moon • Unwound • West Wind Review • Women Artists Datebook • Writing on the Edge
+Baltimore Review • Baybury Review • Bitter Oleander • Blue Violin • California Quarterly • Central New York Environment • The Chariton Review • Comstock Review • Connecticut River Review • The Distillery • Ecologue • Fireweed • The Fourth River: A Journal of Nature and Place-based Writing • Frontiers: A Journal of Women Studies • Harvest • Hawaii Pacific Review • Hawk & Handsaw: the Journal of Creative Sustainability • Hybrid Pedagogy • Interdisciplinary Studies in Literature and Environment • Kalliope • Louisville Review • Mad Poets Review • Madison Review • Main Street Rag Poetry Journal • Manzanita Quarterly Literary Review• Maryland Review • Midwifery Today • Minnesota Review • North American Review • Owen Wister Review • Orion • Peralta Press • Phoebe: Journal of feminist scholarship theory and aesthetics • Poetry International • Portland Review • Red Owl • River Oak Review • Roanoke Review • Seattle Review • Silk Creek Review • Slant: A Journal of Poetry • Soundings East • Southwest Review • Terrain.org: A Journal of the Built and Natural Environments • 13th Moon • Unwound • West Wind Review • Wild Thoughts • Women Artists Datebook • Writing on the Edge